noatpad/typora-theme-ursine/README.md

 gulp
 ```

+In order to run `gulp` command you need to have `gulp-cli` installed globally with `npm install --global gulp-cli`.

 The compiled CSS files will be located in the `/dist` directory once complete.

 Three is also a `dev` script that will watch the files and assets & update your themes in your themes folder directly as you save your changes.
 Simply run `gulp dev` to do so (and remember to reselect the theme in Typora afterwards to see the changes).